tilln/jmeter-iso8583/README.md

 ![ISO8583 Sampler](docs/sampler.png)

-Each row of the *Message Fields* represents one data element of the message.
+Each row of the *Message Fields* table represents one data element of the message.
 The columns have the following meaning:
-- *Field*: Field identifier (decimal), with 0 being the Message Type Indicator (MTI).
+- *Field*: Field number (decimal), with 0 being the Message Type Indicator (MTI).
 - *Content*: A string representation of the field's data content.
 This may be a text, numeric, or binary value.
 Note that the Packager configuration determines how this is interpreted.
 For example, a binary field will expect a string of hexadecimal digits (without `0x` prefix).